I have been getting a rash of desperate calls lately.

 - Provide appropriate toys!
 My rule is: man-made toys (you know, the ones you pay top dollar for made of stuff that your house and it’s contents are made of) are considered interactive toys and are to be played with under the supervision and with the cooperation of the owner.
 This way the dog learns appropriate self control as far as acquisition, possession and relinquishment of toys in a controlled and fun way; gets interaction with his owner and equally important, exercise which will mitigate both attention seeking behavior and the boredom that leads to attention seeking behavior.

 - Toys of a more organic nature can be used as pacifier toys and can be enjoyed by the dog either in his crate or during ‘quiet times’ (under supervision, of course).
 Pacifier toys are pretty limited to bones.
 Big bones.
-Hard-baked are best, the entire shank if possible, knuckle to knuckle.
-They disintegrate as opposed to splinter, are digestible and offer HOURS of fascination for most dogs.
+RAW are best, the entire shank if possible, WITHOUT the knuckles.
+They do not splinter like cooked bones, are digestible and offer HOURS of fascination for most dogs.
 They can be used effectively for crate training and to help avert resource guarding behaviors if the dog is allowed controlled access either in his crate or while at large (under supervision, of course).
 Bleached shank bones are good too.
 You can stuff them with stuff.
-Stuff that you approve of, like peanut butter (out of a jar from a manufacturer that is not affected by the most recent recall) or pate’ de foie gras if you want.
+Stuff that you approve of, like peanut butter (out of a jar from a manufacturer that doesn’t use artificial sweeteners) or pate’ de foie gras if you want.
 It’s up to you.
 Not the dog.

 - Not lastly, more like firstly, or anytime you forget any of the other important stuff here, never EVER run your dog down to get something back.
 You invite disaster.
 Maybe not that time, or even the next time, but I assure you; you are teaching your dog several important things: